padcom/react-example-02/README.md

 #### npm run test:watch

-Starts Mocha in watch mode running all tests when the sources change.
+Starts webpack-dev-server in watch mode running tests.
+It is clever enough to know which modules have ties to which tests and when the sources change re-runs the dependant tests automatically.
-The reporter here is `min` which will only show the summary and status of failed tests.

 Open http://localhost:3001 to run tests.

 #### npm test